sangrambargetech/sangrambarge.com/content/blog/get-objects-from-aws-s3-bucket-nodejs/index.md

 > npm i aws-sdk.

-Since I use Node latest version I will use npm -i aws-sdk.
+Since I use Node latest version I will use npm i aws-sdk.

 We will need a **config.json** file to store our credential like secret key and access key or region.